liuchihl/liuchihl.github.io/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a postdoctoral scholar in the Department of Earth System Science at University of California, Irvine.
 My research interests involve stratified shear instability's role in ocean mixing.
 I am also interested in flow-topography interactions, such as internal tide-driven mixing at ocean bottom, island wakes and flow over ocean ridges.
 My research aims to address the questions, 'how does turbulence occur in densely-stratified flows?
 How efficient does mixing occur to homogenize different layers of fluids?
 What are the effects of turbulent mixing on larger-scale processes?'
 Using numerical simulations and theories, I aim to understand the complex dynamics of ocean mixing and its impact on the Earth systems.

 I have completed my PhD at Oregon State University in 2023, working with [Bill Smyth](https://blogs.oregonstate.edu/salty/) on Kelvin-Helmholtz turbulence in complex environments.

+Feel free to explore my projects and publications to learn more about my work and contributions to the field.

 {style="text-align: justify;"}